mouserd/neblio-slack-bot/README.md

 ## Installation <a name="installation"></a>

-Once you have satisfied the pre-requisites, simply copy the `neb-slack-bot.py` script to your `pi` users home directory.
-Edit the Python script and replace the `<<ADD YOUR SLACK BOT API TOKEN HERE>>` with the token you generated for your Slack workspace.
+Once you have satisfied the pre-requisites, simply copy both the `neb-slack-bot.py` and `config.py` scripts to your `pi` users home directory.
+Edit the `config.py` python script and replace the `<<ADD YOUR SLACK BOT API TOKEN HERE>>` with the token you generated for your Slack workspace.
 Replace the `<<ADD YOUR SLACK BOT USERNAME HERE>>` with the name you have given to your Slack Bot.

-To test that your Neblio Slack Bot is working, start the python script using:
+To test that your Neblio Slack Bot is working, start the main python script using:

 ```
 python /home/pi/neb-slack-bot.py